 Unfortunately, once a Squarespace website is deleted, it cannot be directly restored through standard means.
 Squarespace does not maintain backups of deleted sites, making the deletion process irreversible under normal circumstances.

-3. Web archives: Services like the Wayback Machine might archived versions of your site, which could help you recreate content.
+- Web archives: Services like the Wayback Machine might archive versions of your site, which could help you recreate content.

 Top Squarespace Alternatives